-Scented, slim deep green leaves and close-set, erect branches host a lucent showing of exquisite 2-lipped pure white blooms.
-Harder to find than the typical blue-flowering cultivars, ‘Lady in White’ presents a compact low growing habit that wields both beauty and brawn.
+Scented, slim deep green leaves and closely set, erect branches host a lucent showing of exquisite 2-lipped pure white blooms.
+Harder to find than the typical blue-flowering cultivars, ‘Lady in White’ presents a compact low-growing habit that wields both beauty and brawn.
 Petite pearlescent blooms mesmerize the pollinators in the rockery or in a water-wise planting, while the winning foliage lends savory notes to focaccia and tomato dishes.

 Size: 18" – 2' 0" high x 2' 0" – 3' 0" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.